 When a vehicle is financed, the loan is secured by the car itself.
 Basically, the car is the collateral.
 This is why, if you stop making payments on your loan, the lender can repossess the vehicle.

-But the only part of your car loan that is secured is the amount that is equal to the fair market value of your vehicle.
-And cars depreciate in value over time.
-So, if you’ve had the vehicle for at least two and half years, your loan balance may exceed the current value of your car.
+Cars depreciate in value over time.
+So, if you've had the vehicle for at least two and a half years, your loan balance may exceed the current value of your car.

 Depending on where you live in the country, you may also be allowed to ask for an interest rate deduction.
 Some districts allow Chapter 13 filers to receive new interest rates that are equal to the prime rate plus a few points.
 For example, if the prime rate in your district is 3.5 percent, the new interest rate on your car loan might be 6.5 percent.
 And this could save you a lot of money if you had been assigned an APR of 8 percent of more.